ouya/docs/unity.md

 #endif
 ```

-# Accessing OuyaController #
+# Accessing Controller #

-The namespace has to be added to find the OuyaController.
+The namespace has to be added to find the Controller.

 C#
 ```